 As previously mentioned, hunters pay taxes.
 These excise taxes are used for animal surveys, wildlife studies, animal management, habitat rebuilding, and sanctuary development.
-Last year the tax amounted to over $800 million in the United States alone.
+Last year the tax amounted to hundred of millions in the United States alone.

 Support Conservation Groups

-Hunters donated $250 million to conservation groups last year in an effort to develop strategies to protect endangered species.
+Hunters donated another couple hundred million to conservation groups last year in an effort to develop strategies to protect endangered species.
 Whitetail deer, grouse, pheasants, and ducks are among the many species that have had their numbers depleted.
 This donation money helps to focus on the health and populations of those depleted animals.